USS Mohican (SP-117): History

 Mohican was designed by St Clare John Byrne, built as the civilian steam yacht Norseman and launched in 1890 by Laird Brothers in Birkenhead, Wirral, for Engineer Samuel Radcliffe Platt.
 When sold by Platt, she was renamed SS Lady Godiva and later when purchased by New Yorker Tracy Dows he named her Mohican.
 Oliver and J. Borden Harriman purchased her from Tracy Dows in October 1905.

+As the Norseman she had already made history in Britain: her first owner, Samuel Radcliffe Platt of Oldham, was a director of the Manchester Ship Canal Company, and she was the first vessel of any size to enter the canal, through the Eastham locks in June 1891, and led the procession of ships that opened it on 1 January 1894 with the company's directors on board.
+By 1900 she had been sold to Cyril C. H. Potter of Liverpool and renamed Lady Godiva.

 US Navy

 The US Navy acquired Mohican on a free lease from her next owner, Robert Perkins of New York City, on 19 April 1917 for use as a patrol boat during World War I. She was commissioned at New York City on 7 June 1917 as USS Mohican (SP-117).